charliewatson1504/CI_MS2_PLQuiz/README.md

 # Design Choices

-With this site I want to primarily create an interactive quiz based on the Euro 2020 football competition.
+With this site I want to primarily create an interactive quiz based on the Premier League.
 In addition I want to bring in additional information from other sources and websites to provide a more interactive experience for the user.
 With that in mind the site still needs to look great and be responsive to different media screens.
-I don't want it to look cluttered so will go with a sleek minimal design that gains inspiration from the Euro 2020 competition colours and design itself.
+I don't want it to look cluttered so will go with a sleek minimal design that gains inspiration from the Premier League colours and design itself.
 ## Colors

 ![Colour Pallette](#)